maxeatbug/envSwap/README.md

-Credits:
+Credits: <br>
-maxine (me): project coordinator and development help [TraceEntertains](https://github.com/TraceEntertains) A lot of code just a wild amount of code [Ingunar](https://github.com/Ingunar) All of the things that look pretty are because of this guy [Moonlumen](https://github.com/Moonlumen) Moral support and insane amounts of alpha testing [WiiUReboot dev](https://github.com/Fangal-Airbag/WiiUReboot) Making an easy to read reboot app so I could understand WiiU Power Functions
+maxine (me): project coordinator and development help <br>
+[TraceEntertains](https://github.com/TraceEntertains) A lot of code just a wild amount of code<br>
+[Ingunar](https://github.com/Ingunar) All of the things that look pretty are because of this guy<br>
+[Moonlumen](https://github.com/Moonlumen) Moral support and insane amounts of alpha testing<br>
+[WiiUReboot dev](https://github.com/Fangal-Airbag/WiiUReboot) Making an easy to read reboot app so I could understand WiiU Power Functions<br>